Herbal Treatment for Peripheral Neuropathy

 Geranium Essential Oil

-Rosemary oil increases circulation, relaxes muscle fibers, and removes lactic acid.
-This useful essential oil is an antifungal, antimicrobial, anti-rheumatic that also suppresses muscle spasms, improves respiration, and is a mild pain reliever.
+Natural Treatment for Peripheral Neuropathy use Rosemary oil increases circulation, relaxes muscle fibers, and removes lactic acid.
+This useful natural essential oil is an antifungal, antimicrobial, anti-rheumatic that also suppresses muscle spasms, improves respiration, and is a mild pain reliever.

 Mix 10 to 12 drops of essential oil with one ounce of carrier oil.
 The most recommended carrier oil for this way is coconut oil as it is clear, and light, and does not oxidize.
 Massage the mixture onto the affected area.